 Photo: Courtesy of The Decksperts

 There are a variety of low-voltage options when it comes to lighting your deck floor.
 Place lights in deck corners or near steps and seating for the perfect decking lights combination.

 Photo: Courtesy of Samuel Nagle Landscaping Design Construction

-Try using solar or LED-powered lights underneath your deck railing to create a soft glow.
+Try using solar or LED-powered lights for under rail deck lighting to create a soft glow.

 Photo: Courtesy of Realtor.com